akshaya-a/mindctrl/README.md

 LLMs can be used to reason about state changes more naturally.
 Can we send the state of multiple sensors and ask the LLM to decide a higher level status in the home?
 - (motion, time of day, device usage) -> "is AK asleep?"

+### Wait what about Langchain?
+You heard about Langchain but not this whole MLflow business - what's up with that?
+[Read more about how all this fits together!](/docs/prompt-techniques.md)
 ## How?

 ### Getting Started